PrestonMoore

 About Preston

 With over two decades of personal recovery experience, Preston brings a rare combination of professional credibility and lived wisdom to every stage.
-He helps leaders build trust-driven cultures where people want to stay, turning mental and emotional fitness into a leadership advantage that strengthens retention, improves performance, and fuels long-term success.
+He helps leaders build trust-driven cultures where people want to work, turning personal accountability and self-leadership into their advantage that strengthens retention, improves performance, and fuels long-term success.

 Preston's Talks